spkcspider/spkcspider/README.md

 * search=\_unlisted: List "unlisted" content if owner, special user (doesn't work in public list).
 * protection=false: fail if protections are required
 * protection=xy&protection=yx...: protections to use
 * referrer=<url>: send token to referrer, client verifies with hash that he has control.
-Note: works only if Referring Feature is active
+Note: persistent features (e.g. WebCfg) work only if "Persistence" Feature is active
-  * sl=true: server-less referrer mode: if "true" token is transferred as GET parameter and no POST request is made (less secure as client sees token)
+  * intention=sl: server-less referrer mode: token is transferred as GET parameter and no POST request is made (less secure as client sees token)
   * payload=<foo>: passed on successfull requests (including post), e.g. for sessionid
   * intention=payment: referrer can initiate payments (referrer sends link along with payment informations to payment provider which allows the user to confirm the transaction with a second kind of authentication)
   * intention=login: referrer uses spkcspider for login (note: referrer should be the one where the user is logging in, check referrer field for that)
-  * intention=account_deletion: initiates account deletion on referrer, all related features are also removed; must not appear with other intentions and require the post path (this means: either server based systems or server-less systems implementing post stub)
 * embed_big=true: only for staff and superuser: Overrides maximal size of files which are embedded in graphs (only for default helper)

 ## search parameters